MissionMarsFourthHorizon/operation-max/exercise2-TicketSubmissionDialog.md

 * Send a welcome message to the bot relying on the conversationUpdate event, as explained in the [C#](https://docs.microsoft.com/en-us/bot-framework/dotnet/bot-builder-dotnet-activities#conversationupdate) and [Node](https://docs.microsoft.com/en-us/bot-framework/nodejs/bot-builder-nodejs-handle-conversation-events#greet-a-user-on-conversation-join) version.
 * Send a typing indicator to the bot while it calls the Tickets API, as explained in the [C#](https://docs.microsoft.com/en-us/bot-framework/dotnet/bot-builder-dotnet-activities#typing) and [Node](https://docs.microsoft.com/en-us/bot-framework/nodejs/bot-builder-nodejs-send-typing-indicator) version.
+* Update the data store for the trouble tickets to use a database, such as SQL Server, MongoDB, or Cosmos DB.

 ## Resources